MicrosoftDocs/learn/learn-pr/iot/trigger-azure-event-grid-workflow-iot-device/includes/4-exercise-http-web-hook-logic-app-email.md

     > [!NOTE]
     > It will take a minute or two for the Logic App deployment to complete.

-1. Navigate to the **Logic App** resource that was just deployed.
+1. Navigate to the **Logic App** resource that was deployed.

 1. When navigating to the **Logic App** for the first time, the **Logic Apps Designer** pane will be displayed.

     > [!TIP]
     > If the **Logic Apps Designer** pane doesn't open automatically, click on the **Logic app designer** link under the **Development Tools** section on the **Logic App** blade.

-1. The Logic App we are creating will be triggered via an HTTP request that will be sent from an Event Grid so, select the **When a HTTP request is received** trigger under the **Start with a common trigger** section to get started.
+1. The Logic App we are creating will be triggered via an HTTP request that will be sent from an Event Grid so, select the **When an HTTP request is received** trigger under the **Start with a common trigger** section to get started.

-1. The **Logic Apps Designer** surface will open with the visual designer displayed, and with the **When a HTTP request is received** trigger selected.
+1. The **Logic Apps Designer** surface will open with the visual designer displayed, and with the **When an HTTP request is received** trigger selected.

     [![Logic apps designer with HTTP request trigger](../media/logic-apps-designer1.png)](../media/logic-apps-designer1.png#lightbox)

-1. On the **When a HTTP request is received** trigger, click the **Use sample payload to generate schema** link.
+1. On the **When an HTTP request is received** trigger, click the **Use sample payload to generate schema** link.

 1. When prompted, paste in the following sample JSON into the textbox, change the IoT Hub name field to the one you used in previous unit to create the IoT Hub instance (cheesecavesmanager-&lt;your ID&gt;), and click **Done**.